albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 7. Setting up NGINX

-We must pass everything to port 4000

-So setting up
-`proxy_pass` on Nginx
+We must pass everything to port 4000.
+So setting up `proxy_pass` on Nginx

+And also open port for static file for hubs, hubs admin, spoke.

 Open the Nginx config file with